 What is the importance of packaging in cement production and distribution and what are the latest advancements that are taking place?

-Cost is an important factor besides product loss, shelf life and environmental factors in selection of packaging options in cement.
+Cost is an important factor besides product loss and environmental factors in selection of packaging options in cement.
 How do various options stack up against all these parameters?